Let’s take a look at our 10 Signs and Symptoms Your Dog is Overtired or Exhausted!

 For most dog owners it’s impossible to provide this much activity for their dog.
 So if there is only something interesting going on for, say, 4 hours per day, your dog can relax during the remaining 2 hours where he would be ready to be active.

-Sleeping is kind of a default manner of dogs if they don’t have anything to do.
-If your dog gets at least 4 hours of activity each day and sometimes a bit more, like on the occasional camping or hiking trip, he should be fine.
+Sleeping is kind of a default manner for dogs if they don’t have anything to do.
+If your pup gets at least 4 hours of activity each day and sometimes a bit more, like on the occasional camping or hiking trip, he should be fine.

 Activities can be walks, playtime, eating/drinking, sniffing, exploring, chewing his bone, etc. Anything, where he is not just lying around.